Internet Accuracy ProjectInternet Accuracy Project

 The 1994 Grolier Encyclopedia Annual erroneously listed his place of death as "Los Angeles," instead of North Hollywood, where he actually died.

-One final error correction: Some sources erroneously report he appeared on the Fantasy Island TV series from "1976 to 1983."
-In point of fact, he appeared on the show from 1978 to 1983.
+One final error correction: Some sources erroneously report the Fantasy Island TV series ran from "1976 to 1983."
+In point of fact, the show aired in the United States from 1978 to 1983.

 He had difficulty finding work following his acrimonious departure from the hit series.
 Depending on which version of the story you believe, he either quit the show over a salary dispute, or was fired by the producers over the issue.
 Within just five years of his exit from the show, he was sued by his landlord for unpaid rent.
 The suit was resolved when he agreed to move out in exchange for not having to pay the back rent.